 - Identify protists that act as primary producers

-Protists are essential sources of food and provide nutrition for many other organisms.
-In some cases, as with zooplankton, protists are consumed directly.
+Protists are essential sources of nutrition for many other organisms.
+In some cases, as in plankton, protists are consumed directly.
 Alternatively, photosynthetic protists serve as producers of nutrition for other organisms.
-Paramecium bursaria and several other species of ciliates are mixotrophic due to a symbiotic relationship with green algae.
-This is a temporary version of the secondarily endosymbiotic chloroplast found in Euglena.
-But these symbiotic associations are not restricted to protists.
-For instance, photosynthetic dinoflagellates called zooxanthellae provide nutrients for the coral polyps (Figure 1) that house them, giving corals a boost of energy to secrete their calcium carbonate skeleton.
+For instance, photosynthetic dinoflagellates called zooxanthellae use sunlight to fix inorganic carbon.
+In this symbiotic relationship, these protists provide nutrients for coral polyps (Figure 1) that house them, giving corals a boost of energy to secrete a calcium carbonate skeleton.
 In turn, the corals provide the protist with a protected environment and the compounds needed for photosynthesis.
 This type of symbiotic relationship is important in nutrient-poor environments.
 Without dinoflagellate symbionts, corals lose algal pigments in a process called coral bleaching, and they eventually die.
-This explains why reef-building corals typically do not reside in waters deeper than 20 meters: insufficient light reaches those depths for dinoflagellates to photosynthesize.
+This explains why reef-building corals do not reside in waters deeper than 20 meters: insufficient light reaches those depths for dinoflagellates to photosynthesize.

-The protists and their products of photosynthesis are essential—directly or indirectly—to the survival of organisms ranging from bacteria to mammals (Figure 2).
+The protists themselves and their products of photosynthesis are essential—directly or indirectly—to the survival of organisms ranging from bacteria to mammals (Figure 2).
 As primary producers, protists feed a large proportion of the world’s aquatic species.
 (On land, terrestrial plants serve as primary producers.)
-In fact, approximately 25 percent of the world’s photosynthesis is conducted by photosynthetic protists, particularly dinoflagellates, diatoms, and multicellular algae.
+In fact, approximately one-quarter of the world’s photosynthesis is conducted by protists, particularly dinoflagellates, diatoms, and multicellular algae.

 Protists do not create food sources only for sea-dwelling organisms.
 For instance, certain anaerobic parabasalid species exist in the digestive tracts of termites and wood-eating cockroaches, where they contribute an essential step in the digestion of cellulose ingested by these insects as they bore through wood.